-Katie Ann Smith Vice Chair
+Katie Ann Smith Acting Chair

 Katie is Heritage Engagement Manager at the Royal National Lifeboat Institution where she is responsible for increasing access and engagement with their heritage.
 Prior to this she worked for Collections Trust, the professional association for collections management, promoting the use of standards to improve access to museum collections.
 In her spare time Katie is a regular gig goer and active member within the DIY punk and Independent music scene.

 Having previously worked in marketing for a disabled people’s organisation based in Manchester, Mel now works freelance within the Arts Sector supporting various organisations with accessibility.
 Since graduating from The University of Manchester with a degree in Politics and History she has developed a keen interest in improving access at live music events and increasing awareness in the music industry.
 In her spare time she regular attends gigs and festivals both in the UK and abroad and is currently learning Dutch.

 Zoë is currently Procurement and Contracts Manager at Amnesty International, where she oversees all the organisation's third party relationships.
 She also volunteers with Muscular Dystrophy UK on their "Trailblazers" programme, which focuses on barriers faced by young disabled people who want to live, work, and socialise alongside their non-disabled peers.
 In her spare time Zoë likes to play the keyboard (hesitantly), sing in a local choir (anonymously), and drink large glasses of red wine (inevitably).